18F/18f.gsa.gov/_join/open-positions/acquisition-design-lead.md

 4. Direct Deposit of salary check to financial organization required.
 5. Register with Selective Service, if you are a male born after 12/31/1959.

 ## Employment Requirements
 - Serve a one year trial period, if required.
 - Undergo and pass a background investigation.
 You must be granted this clearance before you can start the job.
 - Have your identity and work status eligibility verified if you are not a GSA employee.
 We will use the Department of Homeland Security’s e-Verify system for this.- Any discrepancies must be resolved as a condition of continued employment.
 - Complete a financial disclosure report to verify that no conflict, or an appearance of conflict, exists between your financial interest and this position.

 ## Duties
 - Conceiving/recommending projects/studies to advance the state of the art in the specialty area; applying forward-thinking design and development principles to product or services development, delivery and program management, such as lean startup, user-centered design, and agile development;
 - Analyzing and scoping the technical and policy requirements needed to implement complex digital solutions;
-- Assessing the state of digital services provided by the Federal Government, and working to align strategies and practice; conferring with key government/private officials and top experts in the field, representing the agency at technical symposia and/or conferences;
+- Assessing the state of digital services provided by the federal government, and working to align strategies and practice; conferring with key government/private officials and top experts in the field, representing the agency at technical symposia and/or conferences;
 - Developing authoritative papers/reports; developing and leading adoption of government-wide standards for digital services, leading to their adoption across citizen and business-facing government services;
 - Demonstrating thought leadership and contributing best practices in a variety of technologies and principles

 ## Evaluations
 We will use a method called Category Rating to assess your application.